seshanbrothers/projects/PIX3LPLOTT3R/SCRIB3/README.md

 This version of PIX3L PLOTT3R is made with just one 31313 set.
-Watch this YouTube Video [Link Coming Soon] to see the robot in action before you begin.
+Watch this <a> href="https://youtu.be/kFiWumBILwU" YouTube Video </a> to see the robot in action before you begin.

 <img src="../SCRIB3.JPG" align="center" height="500">

-**Step 1: Build Model** [Instructions coming soon]
+**Step 1: Build Model** Use the LDD file available in this GitHub repository to build the model.
+Wiring: Medium Motor (Port A), Large Motor Controlling Pen (Port B), Larage Motor Controlling Wheels (Port C), Touch Sensor (Port 1), and Infrared (Port 4), .
+Use the longer wires for B (35cm) and C (50cm) connections.

 **Step 2: Get Paper** Tape a large piece of paper down on a hard surface.
 This will ensure that the paper does not move as the robot drives across.
 We prefer to use paper as wide as the robot.